-Present Active Passive Simple (fact, habitual action) I treat I am treated Continuous (everything we can see/hear I am treating A right now) Perfect (the result of the action) I have treated I have been treated Perfect Continuous (duration with a starting I have been treating point)
+Present Active Passive Simple (fact, habitual action) I treat I am treated Continuous (everything we can see/hear I am treating right now) Perfect (the result of the action) I have treated I have been treated Perfect Continuous (duration with a starting I have been treating point)

-I. Match the items in column A to the o ones in column B to make c correct sentences: Column A Colu mn B 1.
+I. Match the items in column A to the ones in column B to make correct sentences:

+Column B Column A 1.
 People have two sets a) the central soft part of each tooth.
-2. Cementum meets enamel b) five functional cusp 3.
-The primary dentition c) can be attached to t 4.
-The pulp forms d) the tooth in the jaw 5.
-The root supports e) at the neck of the tooth.
-6. The roots of teeth are embedded f) have an identical structure.
+2. Cementum meets enamel b) five functional cusps. c) can be attached to the underlying bone.
+3. The primary dentition d) the tooth in the jawbone.
+4. The pulp forms e) at the neck of the tooth.
+5. The root supports 6.
+The roots of teeth are embedded f) have an identical structure.
 7. The gingiva surrounds the teeth and g) of teeth in their lives.
-8. The mandibular first molar has h) visible in the mouth 9.
-The crown is the part i) in the sockets of the 10.
-Teeth vary in shape and size but j) is comprised of 20 • 10.
-Teeth vary in shape and size out j) is comprised of 20 icciii.
+8. The mandibular first molar has h) visible in the mouth.
+9. The crown is the part i) in the sockets of the jaw.
+10. Teeth vary in shape and size but j) is comprised of 20 teeth.

 II.
+Choose the best answer:
-Choose the best answer: 1.
-Shewhen she saw the blood. a) had fainted; b) fainted; 2.
-The treatment to prever a) given; b) has given; om getting worse.
-3. The patient an allergy a) developed; b) develops; 4 771 ' C ' 1 '11 1 6.1 66

-4. This a safe painkiller, with no harmful side-effects. a) being: b) been; c) is. a course of antibiotics after the treatment tomorrow.
-5. The doctor a) prescribed; b) will prescribe; c) prescribes.
+1. Shewhen sh ne saw the blood. a) had fainted; b) fainted; c) faints.
+2. The treatment the treatment to prevent the patient's condition from getting worse. a) given; b) has given; c) is given. an allergy to that medicine a) developed; b) develops; c) have developed.
+4. This a safe side-effects. a) being; b) been; c) is.
+5. The doctor a o The doctor a course of antibiotics after the treatment tomorrow. a) prescribed; b) will prescribe; c) prescribes.
 6. Every time this patient badly to the penicillin. a) have been reacted; b) will react; c) reacts.
-7. The dentist the cavity now. a) is cleaning; b) is being cleaning; c) has cleaned.
-8. The patient from severe toothache for 3 days. b) has been suffering; c) has suffered. a) suffers; 9.
-I the results of the tooth X-ray yet. a) haven't received; b) didn't receive; c) not received.
+7. The dentist • a) is cleaning; b) is being cleaning; c) has cleaned.
+8. The patient from severe toothache for 3 days. a) suffers; b) has been suffering; c) has suffered.
+9. I the results of the tooth X-ray yet. a) haven't received; b) didn't receive; c) not received.
 10. Pulpitis by the dentist during the examination yesterday. a) diagnosed; b) was diagnosed; c) is diagnosed.
+26